wmde/wikibase-metadata/docs/data-list.md

   - Version Date: Version date (if existant)
   - Version Hash: Version commit hash (if existant)
   - Wikibase Count: Number of Wikibases with this specific version
+  - If a version is parsable as a SemVer version, then we have a major/minor/patch version tree

 #### Example: